gitspace/style-guide/Basic-grammar-rules.md

 > Kris' and Tony's turntables
 > Blake's and Eric's beards

-**With compound nouns and noun phrases, the final noun takes the possesive form.**
+**With compound nouns and noun phrases, the final noun takes the possessive form.**

 > student assistants' time cards

-**If forming the possessive of italisized text, the 's is set in roman.**
+**If forming the possessive of italicized text, the 's is set in roman.**

 **Years should NEVER have an apostrophe unless they are used as possessive**